-On 21 May 2012, the Complainant submitted a Complaint in English to the Beijing Office of the Asian Domain Name Dispute Resolution Center (the ADNDRC) and elected this case to be dealt with by a one-person panel, in accordance with the Uniform Domain Name Dispute Resolution Policy (the Policy) approved by the Internet Corporation for Assigned Names and Numbers (ICANN), the Rules for Uniform Domain Name Dispute Resolution Policy (the Rules), and the ADNDRC Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the ADNDRC Supplemental Rules).
+On 21 May 2012, the Complainant submitted a Complaint in the English language to the Beijing Office of the Asian Domain Name Dispute Resolution Center (the ADNDRC) and elected this case to be dealt with by a one-person panel, in accordance with the Uniform Domain Name Dispute Resolution Policy (the Policy) approved by the Internet Corporation for Assigned Names and Numbers (ICANN), the Rules for Uniform Domain Name Dispute Resolution Policy (the Rules), and the ADNDRC Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the ADNDRC Supplemental Rules).

-On 25 May 2012, the ADNDRC sent to the Complainant by email an acknowledgement of the receipt of the complaint.
+On 25 May 2012, the ADNDRC sent to the Complainant by email an acknowledgement of the receipt of the Complaint and reviewed the format of the Complaint for compliance with the Policy, the Rules and the ADNDRC Supplemental Rules.
+All correspondence to and from the ADNDRC described herein was in the English language.

-On 25 May 2012, the ADNDRC transmitted by email to the Registrar GODADDY.COM, INC. and ICANN a request for registrar verification in connection with the disputed domain name.
+The ADNDRC transmitted by email on 25 May 2012 to the Registrar GODADDY.COM, INC. and ICANN a request for registrar verification in connection with the disputed domain name.

-On 26 May 2012, The Registrar transmitted by email to the ADNDRC its verification response, confirming that the Respondent is listed as the registrant and providing the contact details.
+On 13 June 2012, the Registrar GODADDY.COM, INC. transmitted by email to the ADNDRC its verification response, confirming that the Respondent is listed as the registrant and providing the contact details.

-On 12 June 2012, The ADNDRC transmitted the Complaint to the Respondent.
-Then the ADNDRC notified the Respondent of the commencement of the proceedings.
-On the same day, the ADNDRC notified the Complainant that the Complaint has been confirmed and transmitted to the Respondent, and notified ICANN and the Registrar of the commencement of the proceedings.
+On 2 July 2012, the ADNDRC notified the Respondent of the commencement of the proceedings.
+On the same day, the ADNDRC notified the Complainant that the Complaint has been confirmed and transmitted to the Respondent, and notified the ICANN and the Registrar of the commencement of the proceedings.

-On 21 July 2012, The Respondent failed to submit a Response within the specified time period.
-The ADNDRC notified the Respondent's default and informed the Complainant and Respondent that the ADNDRC would appoint a one-person panel to proceed to render the decision.
+The Respondent failed to submit a Response within the specified time period.
+The ADNDRC notified the Respondent's default on 24 August 2012.